Fuzzing MLIR Compilers with Custom Mutation Synthesis: Related Work

 Several studies have proposed fuzzers targeted at specific domains.
-Apart from fuzzing MLIR dialects, BigFuzz~\cite{zhang2020bigfuzz} was proposed for Apache Spark programs, Qdiff~\cite{wang2021qdiff} for quantum programs, HeteroFuzz~\cite{zhang2021heterofuzz} for heterogeneous applications.
-GrayC~\cite{grayc} designed custom mutators for fuzzing C programs.
+Apart from fuzzing MLIR dialects, GrayC~\cite{grayc} designed custom mutators for fuzzing C programs.
 NNSmith~\cite{nnsmith} designed a generator for computation graphs to fuzz deep learning compilers.
+BigFuzz~\cite{zhang2020bigfuzz} was proposed for Apache Spark programs, Qdiff~\cite{wang2021qdiff} for quantum programs, HeteroFuzz~\cite{zhang2021heterofuzz} for heterogeneous applications with FPGA high-level-synthesis.
 To effectively generate inputs, these fuzzers employ custom mutators.
 These mutators are hand-crafted and manually implemented for each domain.
-The amount of work needed to develop a fuzzer for each domain highlights the need for approaches capable of automatically synthesizing custom mutators.

-The approaches above do not allow for mutations that are parameterized.
+The amount of work needed to develop a new fuzzer for each domain highlights the need for \tool{} that synthesizes custom mutators from existing tests.
+These approaches do not allow for parameterized mutations whose content is adapt to the target context.
 The closest work to \tool{} is NeuRI~\cite{neuri}, which infers constraints over tensor shapes to generate deep learning (DL) models for fuzzing DL compilers.
-However, because it is specific to DL compilers and limited in the types of constraints inferred, NeuRI did not achieve a high coverage in our experiments.
+However, because it is specific to DL compilers and parameterization is limited to tensor shapes and operation's numerical attributes, NeuRI does not achieve high coverage in our experiments for MLIR.